 You have a fever or chills

 Shoulder dislocation can damage blood vessels and nerves that feed the arm and hand.
-Seeking medical care right away can improve the outcome.
+Getting medical care right away can improve the outcome.

 Key points about shoulder dislocation